atolye15/scss-starter/docs/getting-started/architecture.md

 ### Main file

-The main file (usually labeled `main.scss`) should be the only Sass file from the whole codebase not to begin with an underscore.
-This file should not contain anything but @import and comments.
+The main file (usually labeled `main.scss`) should be the only Sass file of the whole codebase which should not begin with an underscore, and also should not contain anything but `@import` and comments.

 In the main file the order of imports is important.
 Order should be as follows: